matthew-brett/pydagogue/curious_git.rst

 Git also knows what to do if we do ``git fetch`` from this branch.

-To show this at work, we go home, fetch the desktop work, and then do another commit from the laptop:
+To show this at work, we go home to the laptop, fetch the desktop work from the USB drive, and then do another commit from the laptop:

 .. laptoprun::